rockyhawk64/CommandPanels/README.md

 **Floodgate Forms** to create custom Bedrock GUIs with full support for both SimpleForms and CustomForms that allows inputs such as sliders, dropdowns, etc.

+## Server Compatibility

+**Spigot & Paper** Full compatibility with Spigot servers and Paper servers, with enhanced performance on Paper.
+1.8-1.21.5(Latest usually works)

+**Folia Support** Native support for Folia's regionalized threading system.
+The plugin automatically detects Folia and uses region-specific schedulers for optimal performance without any configuration needed.

 ## Partner

 ![ShopMenu](https://i.imgur.com/HjhtpjW.png)